 \paragraph{Experimental Setup}

-\Cref{fig:perf_arith,fig:perf_combo,fig:perf_primes,fig:perf_long_time,fig:perf_chain} plot the results of an illustrative selection of a larger set of experiments available as supplementary material~\cite{eflintClingoImpl}.
-Per plot, each measurement is the median of 10 runs on a machine with the following specifications: \{ processor: Intel core i9 9th generation (16 hardware threads), memory: 32GB RAM DDR4, storage: NVMe hard drive \}.
+\Cref{fig:perf_arith,fig:perf_combo,fig:perf_primes,fig:perf_long_time,fig:perf_chain} plot the results of an illustrative selection of a larger set of experiments available in full at~\cite{eflintClingoImpl}.
+Per plot, each measurement is the median of 10 runs on a machine with an Intel core i9 9th generation processor with 16 hardware threads, 32GB RAM DDR4 memory, and an NVMe hard drive.
 The experiments compare both interpreters' single-threaded performance.
-In the Haskell-interpreter's case, this is the nature of its implementation.
-In the Clingo-interpreter's case, Clingo is configured to run in single-threaded mode, as cursory experiments found that it achieves no speedup from multi-threading for inputs with just one stable model, which is the case for all accepted \eflint{} specifications.
-Whether preprocessing of the input or reconfiguration of Clingo enables speedup from parallelism remains to be explored in future work.
+Cursory experiments found that Clingo achieves no speedup from multi-threading for inputs producing just one answer.

 \paragraph{Discussion of Experiments}